 Citrus fruits are also excellent for the heart.
 These fruits potentially lower LDL cholesterol and triglycerides in our bodies, which are both harmful at high levels.
 While lowering these harmful chemicals, citrus increases healthy HDL cholesterol.

-Due to this, our blood pressure with citrus fruits.
-Hence, citrus also helps reduce the risk of heart diseases and stroke in humans.
+Due to this, our blood pressure is regulated with citrus fruits.
+Hence, citrus also helps reduce the risk of heart disease and stroke in humans.

 Can chickens eat citrus fruits?

 Yes, citrus is generally safe for chickens.
 But as with any other food, chickens should be given citrus in small amounts.

 Citrus, like dried sweet orange pulp, has been used to create pellets for animal feed.
 Citrus pellets for animal feed are an excellent addition to livestock and poultry, thanks to their valuable nutrients and natural antioxidants.

 With the known benefits of citrus, citrus fruits should still be fed to chickens in limited quantities because of their high acidic and sugar content.

 Anything given excessively is not beneficial to your flock.
 Foods offered in large quantities can result in health issues, so giving citrus to chickens should be controlled.